IBM/Digit-Recognizer-Neural-Network-on-R-in-Watson-Studio/README.md

-# Digit Recognition Neural Network in R
+# Recognize handwritten digits using Neural Networks in R

+Interpreting images has been one of the most sought-after use cases in the field of artificial intelligence.
+Identification of handwritten digits using neural networks is commonly used in a lot of mobile applications.

 In this tutorial, we will learn how to create a Web Application to recognize handwritten digits using Neural Networks on R in Watson Studio.
 For this tutorial, we will be utilizing MNIST database which is the large database of handwritten digits commonly used in Machine Learning.